IngAlejandroVillanueva/calculator/README.md

 ### Modifying Styles

 The styles for the calculator are located in `App.css`.
 You can customize the appearance by modifying the CSS variables or adding new styles.

-### Extending Functionality

-To add more functionality or modify the existing logic, update the `useCalculator.ts` file.
-This file contains the main functions for handling button clicks, calculating results, and managing operators.

 ## Contributing